Contact Us for a Free Consultation (213) 542-0979

 File Motion to Terminate Probation Early

-What we do when we file our motion to terminate your probation early is we ask the court for a court date.
-We tell the court clerk that we're going to file a motion to terminate the probation early.
-We put in case law that shows that the judge obviously has the authority and the discretion to terminate your probation early.
+When we file our motion to terminate your probation early, we ask the court for a court date, tell the court clerk, and put in case law that shows the judge obviously has the authority and discretion to terminate your probation early.

 Terminate Probation Early in California Criminal Cases

-We show exactly what you've done while you've been on probation, and then of course, the most important hook is we give the reason why we want your probation terminated early.
+We show exactly what you've done while on probation, and then, of course, the most important hook is that we give the reason why we want your probation terminated early.

 The courts will usually get a supplemental probation report from the Probation Department saying how you've been doing on probation.
 They'll also have the Probation Department or the prosecutor or even the clerk, run your criminal record to make sure that you don't have any convictions while you've been on probation.
 They're also going to look at whether you have had any probation violations while you've been on probation.

 Internal probation violations would be that you didn't comply with one of the terms and conditions that the judge ordered you to comply with.
+This could include missing a court-ordered counseling session or failing to pay restitution on time.
 An external probation violation would be that you picked up a new case, for example, and went against the obey all laws portion of your probation that everybody is ordered to comply with — that they cannot pick up any new criminal cases.
+Understanding these distinctions can help you navigate your probation period without any hiccups.

 So, it's definitely possible to get your probation terminated early.
-It's typically not easy though because the prosecutors are there standing in your way.
+It's typically not easy, though, because the prosecutors are there standing in your way.
 We file our motion.
 We put all of the reasons why.
 We submit character letters.
-We submit information about you, your job, your future, your family and we file that with the court.
+We submit information about you, your job, your future, and your family, and we file that with the court.

-We serve a copy on the prosecutors and a lot of times we're going to have to get the probation office involved as well because they will usually write a report for the job and they can make the recommendation to terminate your probation early.
+We serve a copy on the prosecutors, and often, we'll have to get the probation office involved as well because they will usually write a report for the job and can recommend terminating your probation early.

-In fact, that's where a lot of these early probation termination motions come from is that the probation department sees that the person is doing a great job.
-They suggest to the person and the court that they try to terminate their probation early.
+In fact, a lot of these early probation termination motions originate from the probation department.
+When the probation department sees that the person is doing a great job, it suggests to the person and the court that they try to terminate their probation early.
+The probation department's recommendation can carry significant weight in the court's decision, making their support a valuable asset in your early termination efforts.

-But, that's not a foregone conclusion.
-Just because the probation department wants to get rid of you and get you off probation because you're doing a good job, doesn't necessarily mean that the prosecutors will agree to that and it doesn't necessarily mean that the judge will agree to it.
+But that's not a foregone conclusion.
+Just because the probation department wants to get rid of you and get you off probation because you're doing a good job doesn't necessarily mean that the prosecutors will agree to that.
+It doesn't necessarily mean that the judge will agree to it.

 Contact the Hedding Law Firm for Help

-Sometimes, some of these cases they really feel the person should be on probation and should be watched for the full probationary period, especially in sex crime cases, domestic violence cases, prosecutors and judges are worried about terminating a probation early because then they're afraid that the person will then go and pick up some other case and then they're going to be look ed at in a negative light because they terminated that probation early.
+Sometimes, in some of these cases, they really feel the person should be on probation and should be watched for the full probationary period, especially in sex crime cases and domestic violence cases; prosecutors and judges are worried about terminating probation early because then they're afraid that the person will then go and pick up some other case and then they're going to be looked at in a negative light because they terminated that probation early.

-So, these are things you have to consider and the best individual that sits in the best position to make the strongest argument for you is your attorney.
+So, these are things you have to consider, and the best individual who sits in the best position to make the strongest argument for you is your attorney.
 So, make sure you go through your attorney.
 Let him know you want to terminate your probation early.
-Most attorneys will charge a fee for this — for their time to go into court to deal with it and strategize it, but it's well-worth the money if you can get your probation terminated early.
+Most attorneys will charge a fee for this — for their time to go into court to deal with it and strategize it, but it's well worth the money if you can get your probation terminated early.

 About the Author